krezreb/dredlock/examples/python-mutex-aws-elasticcache/README.md

 but create a lock, attempt to acquire it.
 If it successfully aquires the lock it will do a 5 second countdown before releaseing.
 The other losing containers will wait until the lock has been released and then quit.

+This can be used in conjuction with an ssh tunnel if you're testing a live AWS elasticcache instance

 Run the commands below